UT Wins Funding for Green Jobs Initiative

 UT will be a labor market intermediary (LMI), serving as a hub for employers, workers, training programs, labor, and the community-based organizations that can provide crucial wraparound services, such as help with transportation or child care.

-“We will be funding many of these organizations who provide these services,” said Shefner, who also is director of UT’s Community-University Research Collaborative Initiative (CURCI).
+“We will be funding many of these organizations who provide these services,” said Shefner, who also is director of UT’s Community-University Research Collaboration Initiative (CURCI).
 “We’ll be bringing them together in ways that help recruit potential workers, and we will be reaching out to industry to find out what their hiring possibilities are, their specific needs, and how to bring them together with the newly trained, newly skilled folks.”

 “A lot of this is flow-through money,” he said.
 “This is not staying with the University of Tennessee.”